Surgical Instruments

 Towel Clips

-Towel clips are most commonly used to secure towels or drapes in place, however can be used to grasp tissue if required
+Towel clips are most commonly used to secure towels or drapes in place, however they can be used to grasp tissue if required

 Figure 18 – Towel clips